sephclt/NostalGlow/README.md

 docker-compose up --build
 ```
 ### Using XAMPP
-Copy the everything inside the htdocs folder to the htdocs folder of your xampp directory
+Copy the entire folder inside the XAMPP directory htdocs folder.
+Import the database inside the database folder to phpmyadmin.

 ## Screenshots
 ### Homepage